 - Media.net team really focuses on publisher quality.
 They only work with reputable publishers who get traffic from reliable sources.

-Publishers need quality traffic over 10K monthly visits from the US, Canada, the UK, AUS, NZ, and other English-speaking regions.
-Approval process is strict if you only get traffic from low-income countries.
-After you submit an application, the team will let you know if you’ve been accepted with follow-up instructions.
-And it’s also an invite-only ad network; you must go through an approval process.
+After you submit an application, you will be notified if you’ve been accepted, along with follow-up instructions.
+And it’s an invite-only ad network; you must go through an approval process.

-Payments: Media.net offers a net 30-day payment process, and $100 is the minimum.
+For high-quality traffic, Media.net offers competitive rates for ad views and clicks.
+Media.net offers a net 30-day payment process, with a minimum payment of $100.
 US users can use bank transfers, and global users can use Payoneer.

 Monumetric is an ad management platform for publishers of all sizes.
-This is a better monetization solution than Adsense, offering decent CPM rates comparable to Setupad, Raptive, etc. However – has some flaws.
+This is a better solution than AdSense, offering decent CPM rates comparable to Setupad, Raptive, etc. However, has some flaws.

 There is a reason why I’ve included Monumetric on this list: they accept sites with over 10,000 monthly visitors.
 There are, however, a few limitations.